ndbroadbent/talks/202403_ruby_at_home/presentation.md

 # `check_for_new_reddit_submissions.rb`

-This script checks a Reddit username for new posts, then announces it out loud using Google's text-to-speech API.
+I wrote this script a long time ago.
+It checks a Reddit username for new posts, then announces it out loud using Google's text-to-speech API.
 I can't remember what I needed this for.
-Something to do with a competition, or one of Reddit's april fools things.
+It might have been something to do with a competition, or one of Reddit's april fools things where they build a random game or activity.

 ---